 Timbit arrived with all his earthly possessions — a small circular bed that looked to be older than him, a blanket spotted with doggie logos, a body harness, a red vest and a leash.
 That was it.
 Oh.
 And some dog food.

-Timbit was a bit of a mystery.
-No one seemed to know where he’d lived before.
+The Yorkie cross was a bit of a mystery.
+No one seemed to know where Timbit had lived before.
 All the shelter would offer was that he came from a home in the northeast part of Edmonton — many miles away — and that a granddaughter was moving to Ontario and couldn’t look after him.

 See you later, Timbit.